cawfree/react-native-custom-fonts/README.md

 | `onDownloadDidEnd`   | propTypes.func                                                                                                                                         | false    | () => null | Callback for when the Provider has completed downloading the fontFaces.                               |
 | `onDownloadDidError`   | propTypes.func                                                                                                                                         | false    | () => null | Called when an error has been thrown when downloading the fontFaces.                               |

+## 😬 Contributing
+Please report any [issues](https://github.com/cawfree/react-native-custom-fonts/issues) you come across, and feel free to [submit a Pull Request](https://github.com/cawfree/react-native-custom-fonts/pulls) if you'd like to add any enhancements.
+To make any changes, you can just branch from  `master`.

 ## ✌️ License
 [MIT](https://opensource.org/licenses/MIT)